ourzora/zora-protocol/src/premint/README.md

 ![Preminter collection flow](../../uml/generated/gasslessCreate-collecting.svg)

-* In the front-end a creator creates a signature for a contract and token creation, and quantity of tokens to mint to the executor.
+* In the front-end a creator creates a signature for contract and token creation.
 The signature is created off-chain by the creator's account on a hash of the above said parameters.
-The hash is created using the read-only contract function `premintHashData`, which returns a `bytes32`.
-It there are additional tokens to be created, hashes and signatures are created for each token creation.
+It there are additional tokens to be created, signatures are created for each token to be created.
 There must be some validation that a signature with the same parameters has not already been created (see constraints above).
 This can be done by checking against the uniqueness of the created signature.
 * Once the creator has signed the message, a backend service (another db or blockchain) must store these signatures which can be retreived later by a collector.
-This backend must store both the contract creation parameters and the signature.
-Basically all of the inputs to the function `premint`.
+This backend must store both the contract + token creation parameters and the signature.
 * A collector lands on a page that loads the signature and contract creation params based on the bytes32 signature.
-The contract creation parameters and signature are loaded from the backend service or a subgraph which loads the previously stored signature.
+The contract + token creation parameters and signature are loaded from the backend service or a subgraph which loads the previously stored signature.
 * The collector account executs the function `premint`, passing the corresponding signature and contract creation params.
 If the contract has not been created, it is created.
-A a new token is created on that contract, and `quantityToMint` tokens are minted to the executor.
+A new token is created on that contract, and `quantityToMint` tokens are minted to the executor.

 ## Additional caveats